 Bradley Hasbro Children's Research Center

-Our investigators are continually seeking answers to the most important questions in the realm of child development and child mental health.
-We are exploring new insights into the genetic roots of autism; finding pediatric bio-behavioral markers of bipolar disorder; creating effective therapies for OCD; devising effective prevention strategies for adolescent sexual risk behaviors and obesity; and much more.
-Every day, we are generating new projects, testing new therapies and challenging conventional wisdom in new ways—all with the single aim of helping children develop into healthy adults.
+Our investigators continually seek answers to the most important questions in the realm of child development and child mental health.
+We explore new insights into the genetic roots of autism; find pediatric bio-behavioral markers of bipolar disorder; create effective therapies for OCD; devise effective prevention strategies for adolescent sexual risk behaviors and obesity; and much more.
+Every day, we generate new projects, test new therapies, and challenge conventional wisdom in new ways—all with the single aim of helping children develop into healthy adults.